If you’ve ever wanted to explore red wine, here are some tips that can help.

 It’s also important to note the difference between Old World and New World wine styles.
 In general, Old World-style refers to wine produced in European countries where there are tighter restrictions on how the wines must be made.
 These wines tend to be lower in alcohol, lighter in body and feature more restrained fruit flavors.
 New World-style wine comes from countries that used to be European colonies, typically with warmer climates.
 They tend to be fuller in body, higher in alcohol and have bolder expressions of fruit.

-By heading to your local wine shop and trying the following wines, hopefully you can get a better understanding of acid, tannin, body and alcohol, and find a red wine that you like:
+By heading to your local wine shop and trying the following wines, hopefully you can get a better understanding of a red wines.

 Pinot Noir, preferably Old World-style, is the wine to help you isolate and understand acidity, since it is low in tannin and body.
 Usually light in color, Pinot Noir has an aroma reminiscent of tart red fruits, such as cherries and cranberries.
 An Old World-style variety will have muted fruit flavors that allow the bright acidity to shine through.
 If you enjoy this light fruity wine, you may also like Lambrusco, Gamay and Grenache.